Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 | 1101  | `LE`   | Z set OR (N not equal to V)     | less than or equal        |
 | 1110  | `AL`   | (ignored)                       | always                    |

-A condition Suffix can be added to each assembly instruction in order to execute it under a certain condition.
+A condition Suffix can be added to each assembly instruction to execute it under a certain condition.

 Assembly Syntax Example:
 ```